martijnbolt/tau/README.md

-# Tauchain explainer
+# Tau Chain explainer
-This document is the result of a little documentation project in an attempt to describe and explain [tauchain](https://github.com/IDNI/) for the masses.
-Eventually this resource could help with the communication about tauchain or even might be used to write a scientific whitepaper about tauchain.
+This document is the result of a little documentation project in an attempt to describe and explain [Tau Chain](https://github.com/IDNI/) for the masses.
+Eventually this resource could help with the communication about Tau Chain or even might be used to write a scientific whitepaper about Tau Chain.
 ## Approach
 Read the first 3 official blogs on idni.org (in reverse order, see sources below) and use the contents in this explainer in such a way every (educated) person can understand and validate the content without deep understanding of mathematics, computer science, compiler design, etc. In the future in-depth knowledge could be added.
 ## Status
 This is a ongoing endeavor.
-Current status is collecting and reading up on existing resources found on [bitcointalk](https://bitcointalk.org/index.php?topic=950309.0), in the tauchain [IRC chat](https://webchat.freenode.net/?channels=##idni), on [telegram](https://t.me/tauchain), blogs, steemit and elsewhere online.
+Current status is collecting and reading up on existing resources found on [bitcointalk](https://bitcointalk.org/index.php?topic=950309.0), in the Tau Chain [IRC chat](https://webchat.freenode.net/?channels=##idni), on [telegram](https://t.me/tauchain), blogs, steemit and elsewhere online.
 Found resources are listed in this file under [sources](#sources) and, after inspection, archived or integrated with the [content](#content) section.
 ## 3 step process
 **1) Add URL's to resources** in the relevant category (or in [unsorted](#unsorted)) under [sources](#sources) below.
 After reading, **2a) Remove and archive** irrelevant content (move URL from sources to the [archive](#archive), with a comment why). **2b) Summarize/explain** relevant content in a comprehensible manner in [content](#content).
 If the resource contains additional useful content, please **3a) add a comment**. **3b) Remove and archive** the URL - again preferably with a comment - once all *relevant* content is documented and properly referenced with a hyperlink.
 ## Help needed